Learn what to expect in the new updates

 matplotlib is a welcoming, inclusive project, and we try to follow the Python Software Foundation Code of Conduct in everything we do.

-Check the faq, the api docs, mailing list archives, and join the matplotlib mailing lists.
+Check the faq, the api docs, mailing list archives, and join the matplotlib mailing lists Users, Announce and Devel.
 Check out the matplotlib questions on stackoverflow.
 The search tool searches all of the documentation, including full text search of over 350 complete examples which exercise almost every corner of matplotlib.

 You can file bugs, patches and feature requests on the github tracker, but it is a good idea to ping us on the mailing list too.